 Increased environmental temperatures are perhaps the most commonly associated issue with seasonal change.

 Dogs naturally regulate their body temperature through panting – they release the body heat and change it for cooler air.
 This simple yet effective cooling mechanism is efficient in environmental temperatures lower than 32⁰C.
 In hotter conditions, the explained mechanism fails, and dogs become sensitive to heat exhaustion and even heat stroke.
 The problem is even more severe for brachycephalic dogs and cats who find breathing in normal circumstances to be hard enough.
-Heat exhaustion and stroke are life-threatening conditions that require prompt veterinary attention.
+Heat exhaustion and heat stroke are life-threatening conditions that require prompt veterinary attention.

 As the temperatures rise globally, dogs’ chances of reaching their point of heat exhaustion increases.
 Plus, researches show that the most common cause of heat-related deaths is, in fact, over-exertion.
 What does this mean?
-Well, it means that your dog does not need a 10-minute walk in scorching weather to become heat exhausted.
-Instead, a 20-minute walk in merely hot weather can be enough.
+Well, it means that your dog does not need a walk in scorching weather to become heat exhausted.
+Instead, a walk in merely hot weather can be enough.
 This is mainly because dogs have thick coats that make them feel warmer than it actually is.
 Plus, their sweating mechanisms are not as efficient as ours.
 In recent years, vets report a dramatic increase in heat strokes among pets.

 Finally, when concrete pavements are directly exposed to sunlight, they absorb heat and slowly release it.
 If a pet walks on such a heat-releasing surface, its paws will likely get burnt.
 Burn recoveries are long and painful.